This is Jyeva. (Pronounced Yay-Vuh.)

 So often I am quick to judge, quick to assume.
 Praise God for a Savior who is quick to forgive.
 Quick to love.

-I wonder if these lessons are useful at all in your own families, or even in our churches.
+I wonder if these lessons are useful at all in your family, in your life, or even in your church.
 The more I look around me, I wonder if we fully accept the Jyeva’s of the world in our spheres.
 Do we greet those who dress a little different from us at church with the same comfort we offer those who look like us?
 Do we invite people to share their joy and passion and ideas openly and wholeheartedly in our families and our churches?
 Are we careful enough with people’s testimonies, honoring their walk as valuable and interesting, worthy of sharing, even when it doesn’t look like ours?

 God gives each of us personalities and ideas.
-I’m so thankful for the unique journey God gives each and every one of us.
+I’m so thankful for the unique journey God gives us.
 I’m so thankful when these journeys cross and our lives are made better by one another.
 Let us honor who he made us to be today, by being ourselves, embracing the life that He’s given us, and allowing that same precious gift for one another.